aida-ugent/ReCon/source_code/README.md

 # ReCon
-This repository contains the source code, installation and use instructions for the method presented in the paper: "Reducing congestion in job recommendation with optimal transport".
+This repository contains the source code, installation and use instructions for the method presented in the paper: "ReCon: Reducing congestion in job recommendation with optimal transport".
 We provide Python implementations of the complete ReCon model.

 # Source code for ReCon